incognito1025/l3-v2-build-podcast-generator/podcast-generator-frontend/README.md

 6. **Linting**: Instructions for running the ESLint linter.
 7. **Scripts**: Common npm scripts for development, building, and linting.
 8. **License**: Licensing information.

-Let me know if you need further customization for the `README.md`!